Zweistein000/FTL-Sidegraded/README.md

 Purpose of this mod is to both rebalance FTL and make it more interesting mechanic.
 This mode is mean to be played with Hyperlane-only enabled so not all FTL are avaiable at game start.
 You will be able to research and reverse engineer all non-psionic FTL drives.
 Each of the FTL drives functions differently and will give you a specific advantage, as well as a disadvantage which keep the Hyperlane tech competitive.

 CHANGELOG:
+1.1.1.
+No FTL (except jump drives) can be salveaged anymore.
+This is to remove the instance of slaveaging warp drive 3 from space whales, probe events or space amoebas.

+Wormhole:
+ - Increased the likelyhood of appearing in tech tree
+ - Added a weigth modier bonus for hiveminds with subspace ephase civic.
+Since the hive mind is already aware of subspace, makes sens tat it will be more inclined to find a way to travel though it.

+Warp:
+ - Added a weigth modifer bonus for machine empires with Static Research Analysis.
+This is a research and exploration inclined AGI.
+It's kinda materialist but for machines.
+Makes sense for them to get an FTL that is better for exploration.
 1.1.0.
 Wormhole:
  - Rebalanced wormhole drive with large fleets and late-game in mind.
 Base wormhole generation time is now 20 day.
 10k fleet gnerates a wormhole in 22 days.
 100k Fleet generates one in 31 Days.
 200k Generates one in 42 days.